This blog may contain affiliate links. Read our disclosure policy for more info.

-Behind the glacier are beautiful snow covered peaks that reflect almost perfectly in the calm areas of the lake.
+Behind the glacier are beautiful snow-covered peaks that reflect almost perfectly in the calm areas of the lake.
 To top it off, the sunrise behind these mountains can put on one beautiful show of beauty!

 If you would like more information about the Tasman Lake hike including maps and tips on getting a great shot, check out our guide to the Tasman Lake!

-The Road to Mount Cook
+2. The Road to Mount Cook

 Most of us have heard the saying “it’s about the journey, not the destination” but did you know it was first said in Mount Cook…well, not really but when you drive there for yourself you’ll think the same thing.
-Driving into Mount Cook is so beautiful that getting an amazing shot from the road is just as popular as the main attractions.
+Driving into Mount Cook from Queenstown is so beautiful that getting an amazing shot from the road is just as popular as the main attractions.

-The best spot is located about 15 minutes out of town and in this spot Mount Cook stands smack bang in the middle of the road.
+The best spot is located about 15 minutes out of town, and in this spot, Mount Cook stands smack bang in the middle of the road.
 The most amazing part of this photo spot is that with a little perspective trick you can make Mount Cook look huge as you dance, run, sit, or pose on the road.

 Of course, I must say that standing in the middle of the road is not safe and you must do it at your own risk.
 However, the road to Mount Cook is long, and in this particular spot, flat so you can spot a car coming and have about one minute to walk off.
 Please be safe and use a spotter to spot cars!

 We have a detailed guide about finding the exact spot here and the little trick needed to make the photo look so amazing!